Chilipp/Climate-12K-Analysis/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for straditize.
+This section guides you through submitting a bug report for this repository.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 Before creating bug reports, please check existing issues and pull requests as you might find out that